cocos/cocos-docs/en/editor/publish/custom-project-build-template.md

 Many mini games have their own configuration `JSON` files, like `game.json` to WeChat Mini Games.
 Files in the build templates folder will just copy in **default**, but this configuration JSON will be merged instead of overwrite.
 Of course, it doesn't mean that all `JSON` file will be merged, you can check it in the tables below.

-## Custom build template supported platform list
+## Special Custom Build Template supported Platform list

-The supported file types for build templates by platform are as follows:
+Most files placed in the `build-templates/[platform]` directory will be copied directly to the corresponding directory.
+In addition, many platforms support some template files with special name formats.
+The supported file with special name formats for build templates by the platform are as follows:

 | Platform | Actual Name | Supported File Type |
 | :-------- | :---------- | :----------- |